Tannerpalin/novshell/README.txt

 #### Use 'make' to compile shell and 'make clean' to remove the shell's executable.

 #### Limitations
 This program has limitations for larger inputs as well as extensive background processes.
-Things such as running gdb and vim in the background have been known to cause issues as freeze the program.
+Things such as running gdb and vim in the background have been known to cause issues such as freezing the program.

 #### Acceptable command list: